-Some of the claimant interviews refer to the "bird cage."
-This term was used officially to describe the criticality-safe framework around a nuclear package (see Figure 2-5); however, the term appears to have been used unofficially to refer to the entire Clarksville Modification Center, meaning the fenced, heavily guarded area where an AEC Q-level clearance was required (more than just the tunnel complex).
+Some of the NIOSH Dose Reconstruction Project Computer-Assisted Telephone Interviews refer to the "bird cage."
+This term was used officially to describe the criticality-safe framework built around a nuclear package (see Figure 2-5); however, the term appears to have been used unofficially

 Figure 2-1.
-General plan view of ABC Structure (Last, Gilmore, and Bronson 1998).
+General plan view of ABC Structure.

 Figure 2-2.
-Plan view of the A Structure (Last, Gilmore, and Bronson 1998).
+Plan view of the A Structure.

 Figure 2-3.
-Cross-sectional view of the A Structure (Last, Gilmore, and Bronson 1998).
+Cross-sectional view of the A Structure.

 Figure 2-4.
-Plan view of the B and C Structures in the tunnel complex (Last, Gilmore, and Bronson 1998).
+Plan view of the B and C Structures in the tunnel complex.